United States Marine Corps: Negative associations

 In 1976 the Camp Pendleton Chapter of the Ku Klux Klan, which had over 100 members, was headed by an active duty Marine.
-In 1986, a number of Marines were implicated in the theft of weapons for the White Patriot Party.
-While the sale of the weapons was to a supremacist organization it was never verified that the Marines were actual members of the organization.
+In 1986, a number of marines were implicated in the theft of weapons for the White Patriot Party.
+While the sale of the weapons was to a supremacist organization it was never verified that the marines were actual members of the organization.
 The USMC, along with the rest of the military, has since made an effort to address extremism in the ranks.

-Veteran Marines
+Veteran marines

-The Corps encourages the idea that "Marine" is an earned title, and most Marine Corps personnel take to heart the phrase "Once a Marine, always a Marine".
-They reject the term "ex-Marine" in most circumstances.
-There are no regulations concerning the address of persons who have left active service, so a number of customary terms have come into common use.
+The Marine Corps encourages the idea that "Marine" is an earned title, and Marine Corps personnel take to heart the phrase "Once a Marine, always a Marine."
+This phrase reflects the long-standing tradition that recognizes marines as marines due to the continued bond between marines who have left active duty and those who continue to serve.
+The term "ex-Marine" is discouraged in most circumstances.There are no regulations concerning the address of people who have left active service, so several customary terms have come into common use.